 Nick is our scaling and design lead.
 He thinks big.
 He was trained as an industrial designer and setup several companies supporting design for production projects.

 Joel travels all over the world to instal and develop the projects on site.
 Trained as an Industrial designer and engineer, product development has no secret for him.

 Carla is our in-house designer.
 They work on various parts of the projects, such as product developement, graphic design and visual communication.
-They were trained as a product designer and have experience as an illustrator.
+They were trained as a product designer.

 Karl Samba Elumbu